davidefiocco/davidefiocco.github.io/_posts/2020-12-30-nearest-neighbor-search-with-faiss.md

 ### Search on

+The faiss documentation is on its GitHub [wiki](https://github.com/facebookresearch/faiss/wiki) (the wiki contains also references to research work at the foundations of the library).
 An [introductory talk](https://www.youtube.com/watch?v=Un1Q92lfhPM) about `faiss` by its core devs can be found on YouTube, and a high-level intro is also in a [FB engineering blogpost](https://engineering.fb.com/2017/03/29/data-infrastructure/faiss-a-library-for-efficient-similarity-search/).
 More code examples are available on the [`faiss` GitHub repository](https://github.com/facebookresearch/faiss/tree/master/tutorial/python).
 [ann-benchmarks.com](https://ann-benchmarks.com) contains the results of benchmarks run with different libraries for approximate nearest neighbors search (also other than `faiss`).